-6 tips to help reduce your health care costs
+6 tips to help you estimate costs and save money on health care

 When doctors and facilities are in the UnitedHealthcare network, it means they’ve agreed to provide services at a discount.
 So, when you choose their services, your costs will be lower.
 Providers who are not in your health plan network could charge more.
 That means their services could cost you more or may not be covered at all.

-Keep up with your Prescription Drug List (PDL) by signing in to your health plan account.
-When your doctor prescribes medication, look at your list and talk about the cost.
+- When your doctor prescribes medication, look at your PDL.
 You can ask about a lower cost alternative if the drug your doctor chooses is too expensive or isn’t covered.
-At times, a similar drug can work just as well — like if there’s a generic version of the drug.

 When you need to go to the doctor, choosing the right level of care can help you save — and may help ensure you’ll get the quality care you need.
-You might wonder why.
-It’s because some locations may charge more for the same services.
-When your doctor recommends a test or procedure, you may pay less at some clinics.
+Some locations may charge more for the same services, so you may pay less at some clinics.
 Here are some cost-saving tips for choosing where to go for medical care.

-When you need care, call your primary care provider or family doctor first.
+- Call your primary care provider or family doctor first.
 Your doctor has access to your records, usually knows the most about your health and may offer same-day appointments.
-Here are some other ways you may save:

-- Know your care options.
-When seeing your regular doctor is not possible, reviewing your choices before you get care may help you avoid unexpected costs.
+- Compare your care options.
 For example, for non-emergency care, you could consider going to an urgent care center, convenience care clinic or set up an online doctor visit.
-When you know your care options, it may help you save both time and money (up to $1,900)3 compared to an ER visit.
+When you know your care options, it may help you save both time and money (up to $2,000 for some health plans)3 compared to an ER visit.

 There’s no question — health insurance terms can be confusing.
-Knowing exactly what they mean could make a difference.
-It might help you better control costs and make more informed decisions.
+Knowing what all the jargon means might help you better control costs.
+It can help you make decisions too.
 Here’s a list of common terms that could help.
-If you find other terms you don't know, you can review this Common terms list or visit the Just Plain Clear glossary.
+If you find other terms you don't know, review this common terms list or visit the Just Plain Clear glossary.